-This section defines registry rules for each of the specific types of registries within each category.
+This section defines registry rules for each of the specific types of registries within each enterprise registry category.
 It defines rules for extending the enterprise registries with new roles, as needed.
 It also provides guidelines to be used in considering whether any new registry should be reassigned to a different category.

 CCSDS AREA AND WORKING GROUP Registry DEFINITION procedurES